surifirstpin/biplus_documentation/docs/DataRun.md

 This section explains how to explore the data by slice and dice of report information in order to build a query.

-Under data analysis section, select the project and model for which you want to explore the data.
+Under data analysis section, select the desired **project** and **model** ( refer image 1) for which you want to explore the data.
 Data analysis section contains list of dimension and measures which acts as fundamental building blocks for a query.

 ## Adding Dimension and Measure